Erez Katz, CEO and Co-founder of Lucena Research

 - Information Ratio(IR) - Information Ratio measures a portfolio’s outperformance consistency relative to its benchmark.
 A higher IR means that the portfolio has been consistently outperforming its benchmark, making it less likely that the benchmark relative returns are by chance.

 - R Squared – R Squared is yet another measurement of a portfolio’s performance against its benchmark.
 R Squared measures how much of a portfolio’s performance is correlated to its benchmark.
 A low R Squared score indicates that the portfolio is doing well independent of the benchmark, indicating there is something else that can be attributed to the portfolio’s returns.

-Why It's Important to Know Your Portfolio's P-Value
+Why is it Important to Know Your Portfolio's P-Value?

-While all the indicators above are commonly used and provide some information about the robustness of a strategy or a portfolio, they lack a scientific measure of what constitutes luck vs. substance.
+While Sortino Ratio, Information Ratio and R Squared are commonly used and provide some information about the robustness of a strategy or a portfolio, they lack a scientific measure of what constitutes luck vs. substance.
 P-Score, also often called P-Value (the P stands for Probability), is a scientific measure used to determine the statistical significance of an outcome.
 To put it simply, the lower the P-Value the less likely the outcome is due to luck.

 Let’s assume we toss a coin that we think is a fair coin (has heads and tails) but could possibly be a trick coin with both sides being heads.
 The question that should be asked: “How many sequential flips where we get only heads is enough to assume with a high degree of confidence (statistically significant) that we actually have a trick coin (both sides are heads)?